Prize-winning poet Laurel Blossom's most recent book is

 The Paris Review,

-Harper's, among others.
+Ocean State Review.
 Online, some of her work appears at

-International Psychoanalysis,
+International Psychoanalysis, and earlier,

 Laurel is a lifelong swimmer and, when not actually immersed in some body of water, swimming, she likes to be immersed in reading about it.
 Thinking that others might feel the same way, she has collected stories, essays and poems into an anthology called